 indicating that those holders registered would hold the land until the end of time.
 Hence, Willmund de Taissel was recorded in the Domesday Book

 Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 Early History of the Tasler family

-This web page shows only a small excerpt of our Tasler research.Another 155 words (11 lines of text) are included under the topic Early Tasler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tasler research.Another 78 words (6 lines of text) covering the years 1548, 1585 and 1548 are included under the topic Early Tasler History in all our PDF Extended History products and printed products wherever possible.

 Tasler Spelling Variations

 It is only in the last few hundred

 years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Tasler are characterized by many spelling variations